threeandthreee/Archipelago/worlds/anodyne/docs/setup_en.md

 To continue an earlier game, you can perform the exact same steps as above.
 The randomizer will remember the details of your last nine unique connections.

+## Using Universal Tracker

+Anodyne has full UT support, including yamlless so setup is minimal.

+There is one extra thing you need for the full integration, and that is to download the anodyne-UniversalTracker.zip and select it when UT asks for the pack.
+This zip is release-specific and needs to be updated along with the apworld.

+It is separate to keep the download size for hosts low, or people who don't want to use UT.

 ## Frequently Asked Questions

 ### Will this impact the base game?